What’s Unique About UVA IM

 Role of the Resident

-UVA’s training program has long been known as a resident-run program.
 Many of the curricular changes and innovations that take place at UVA were thought of, or contributed to, by housestaff.
 Residents have a regular voice in discussions about the program and contribute on committees throughout the department and the hospital.
-The culture of patient care at UVA is also resident-centered: residents lead rounds, teach on the wards, initiate QI projects themselves and provide the physician contribution to multidisciplinary inpatient rounds.
-New in 2018, the program features a resident-led Resident Wellness Committee, focusing on improving resident life inside and outside the hospital.
+The culture of patient care at UVA is also resident-centered: residents lead rounds, teach on the wards, initiate QI projects, and provide the physician contribution to multidisciplinary inpatient rounds.
 UVA has an extremely active Program Evaluation Committee, staffed by residents from each class along with faculty, that provides input on areas for improvement each year in the program.

 1 Hospital System